yombo/yombo-gateway/docs/source/index.rst

  * :ref:`framework_lib` - Libraries provide all the services and tools to manage the system, including sending :doc:`commands <../lib/commands>` to :doc:`devices <../lib/devices/devices>`.
  * :ref:`framework_mixins` - Mixins add various features to a class.
- * :ref:`framework_modules` - Extend the features of the Yombo gateway and are located in the modules folder.
+ * :ref:`framework_modules` - Extend the features of the Yombo gateway.
  * :ref:`framework_utils` - Various utilities for getting things done.

 .. _framework_core: